 The slave module's diagnostic features are coordinated with the master module to provide high performance with virtually any combination of modules.
-Balance between chopper currents is insured by independent sampling and feedback control.
-Power supply, chopper, and inverter modules are synchronized to avoid instabilities at different operating points., and inverter modules are synchronized to avoid instabilities at different operating points.
+Balance between Chopper currents is insured by independent sampling and feedback control.
+Power supply, Chopper, and Inverter switching are synchronized to avoid instabilities at different operating points.